Penetration Testing Vs Vulnerability Scanning:

 From this tutorial, we realize that both Pen Test and Vulnerability Scan are entirely two different activities that are performed to make the application safer from attacks.
 They can also be used together if required.

-Vulnerability test identifies the possible loopholes and Pen test exploits these loopholes to uncover the extent of damage/theft that can happen to the business-critical information.
+The vulnerability test identifies the possible loopholes and the Pen test exploits these loopholes to uncover the extent of damage/theft that can happen to the business-critical information.
 They are done to fix the loopholes and avoid any potential attacks and security breaches to the information system.

 - Getting Started with Web Application Penetration Testing